andreabolognani/debian-libvirt/docs/formatdomain.rst

       "qcow2", and "qed".
-   -  The optional ``cache`` attribute controls the cache mechanism, possible values are "default", "none", "writethrough", "writeback", "directsync" (like "writethrough", but it bypasses the host page cache) and "unsafe" (host may cache all disk io, and sync requests from guest are ignored).
+   -  The optional ``cache`` attribute controls the cache mechanism, possible values are "default", "none", "writethrough", "writeback", "directsync" (:since:`since 0.9.5`; like "writethrough", but it bypasses the host page cache) and "unsafe" (:since:`since 0.9.7`; host may cache all disk io, and sync requests from guest are ignored).
-      :since:`Since 0.6.0, "directsync" since 0.9.5, "unsafe" since 0.9.7`
+      :since:`Since 0.6.0`
-   -  The optional ``error_policy`` attribute controls how the hypervisor will behave on a disk read or write error, possible values are "stop", "report", "ignore", and "enospace". :since:`Since 0.8.0, "report" since 0.9.7` The default is left to the discretion of the hypervisor.
-There is also an optional ``rerror_policy`` that controls behavior for read errors only. :since:`Since 0.9.7` .
+   -  The optional ``error_policy`` attribute controls how the hypervisor will behave on a disk read or write error, possible values are "stop", "report" (:since:`since 0.9.7`), "ignore", and "enospace".
+      The default is left to the discretion of the hypervisor.
+      :since:`Since 0.8.0`.
+   -  The optional ``rerror_policy`` attribute controls behavior for read errors only.
 If no rerror_policy is given, error_policy is used for both read and write errors.
 If rerror_policy is given, it overrides the ``error_policy`` for read errors.
 Also note that "enospace" is not a valid policy for read errors, so if ``error_policy`` is set to "enospace" and no ``rerror_policy`` is given, the read error policy will be left at its default.
+      :since:`Since 0.9.7`
-   -  The optional ``io`` attribute controls specific policies on I/O; qemu guests support "threads" and "native" :since:`Since 0.8.8` , io_uring :since:`Since 6.3.0 (QEMU 5.0)` .
+   -  The optional ``io`` attribute controls specific policies on I/O; qemu guests support "threads" and "native" :since:`Since 0.8.8`, io_uring :since:`Since 6.3.0 (QEMU 5.0)`.
    -  The optional ``ioeventfd`` attribute allows users to set `domain I/O asynchronous handling <https://patchwork.kernel.org/patch/43390/>`__ for disk device.
 The default is left to the discretion of the hypervisor.